Permissive Environment

 The international aid community treats Jalalabad as a permissive environment – the US Military conducts all outside the wire missions in Jalalabad as if they are in a hostile environment.
 At the Nangarhar Provincial Police HQ in Jalalabad when members of the military (or their contractors) cross the street from the DynCorp side they have Nepalese guards stop all traffic – stand at the ready in the street with rifles while the soldiers hustle across the street in full armor.
 The soldiers I know who work there occasionally are embarrassed by this procedure understanding well what kind of message they are sending to their Afghan hosts.
 How long does it take to turn a permissive environment into a non permissive environment by treating it from the start as non permissive?
 Will we not create a self fulfilling prophecy if we do not at some point change he way we interact with the Afghan people?

-The bad news of the day is about the American losses in the west due to an aviation accidents involving three different helicopters which have killed 14 American servicemen.
+The bad news of the day is about the American losses in the west due to an aviation accident involving three different helicopters which have killed 14 American servicemen.
 Aviation accidents routinely produce huge casualties and they are always bad news to all involved.
 One of the things to remember as the debate about Afghanistan continues is that the Taliban cannot, on their best day and when they throw all they have, inflict the level of casualties on our forces associated with aviation accidents (which most often occur in training.)
 They have tried twice to inflict heavy casualties by attacking undermanned joint U.S. Army/Afghan outposts in Nuristan over the past 15 months.
-First a well financed and lavishly supplied force tried at Wanat and most recently the same thing at FOB Keating.
+First a well armed and equipped force tried to turn Wanat into the Alamo and most recently the same thing happened at FOB Keating.
 Each time the bad guys have suffered heavy casualties while inflicting single digit losses on the American defenders.

 All losses be they from enemy action our aviation accident are painful.
 It is the price of war but what is important as we continue our efforts in Afghanistan is to remember just how ineffective our enemies are.
 They are getting better with the explosives which is concerning – especially the more advanced IED firing switches we are now seeing originating in Iran.
 But by and large they remain inept and ineffective.
 The Taliban cannot beat our military but our military can beat itself by remaining FOB bound while and focused on kinetic operations.

-This is pro circuit work - 10 firing switches were recovered in Herat Province last summer and reportedly were of Iranian origin.
-Amateurs are not going to invest in screw terminals and the boards are from a mass production run which have been modified.
-This is probably a high end commercial firing circuit which has been modified by somebody who knows what he is doing.
+This is pro circuit work – 10 firing switches were recovered in Herat Province last summer and reportedly were of Iranian origin.
+Amateurs are not going to invest in screw terminals and the boards are from a mass production run.
+This is a high end commercial firing circuit which has been modified by somebody who knows what he’s doing.

 Glad everyone is safe.
 Excellent article.
 I am back stateside at HQ, working with trainees, and am turning all of the ones headed to Afghanistan on to your blog, for a taste of reality.